jeeva74/jeeva74/README.md

 I am an Information Technology student from Tamil Nadu, India, currently pursuing my B.Tech with a CGPA of **8.2**.

-I am an Information Technology student from Tamil Nadu, India, currently pursuing my B.Tech with a CGPA of 8.2.

 Currently working as a Software Engineer Intern at Indium Software, where I contribute to software development projects and gain hands-on experience in building scalable applications.

-I am passionate about Software Development, Full-Stack Engineering, Artificial Intelligence, and Cloud Technologies.
-I enjoy transforming innovative ideas into practical and impactful software products.
+**I am passionate about Software Development, Full-Stack Engineering, Artificial Intelligence, and Cloud Technologies.
+I enjoy transforming innovative ideas into practical and impactful software products.**
----

 ## Tech Stack